aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

     ~~~
     > The value in the constructor of `ServiceFabricBotDataStore` must be different for all bots.

-8. In `OneBank.InsuranceBot`, locate the Startup.cs file, under Conversation.UpdateContainer section, add the following code
+8. In `OneBank.InsuranceBot`, locate the Startup.cs file, under Conversation.UpdateContainer section, add the following code and resolve namespaces

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\31.txt"`)
     ~~~csharp